sujato/drafts/cullavagga-transcription.md

 3. Engage an epigraphic expert to determine the exact nature of the script.
 4. Have the manuscript typed.
 5. Publish digitally, and perhaps in print.
 6. The text, as well as accompanying artwork and historical context, should be described in appropriate journal articles.
+Note, however, that the primary scope of the work is to make the text available for scholars, not to do a detailed study of it at this stage.